Sustainability Awareness Week 2023

 Business and Liberal Arts Center, Room B307

-Join Laura Novich, Sustainability Strategist at Hyloh and FIT alumna, and FBM Associate Professor Ann Cantrell as they discuss setting, measuring, and managing sustainability targets in the business world today.
-Real-world case studies will be reviewed as well as Laura’s journey to Hyloh.
+Laura Novich, Sustainability Strategist at Hyloh and FIT alumna, and FBM Associate Professor Ann Cantrell discussed setting, measuring, and managing sustainability targets in the business world today.
+Real-world case studies were reviewed as well as Laura’s journey to Hyloh.

 Ann Cantrell, Associate Professor, Fashion Business Management